CrossRoadsOptics/crossroadoptics.github.io/downloads.md

 layout: page
 permalink: /downloads/
 ---
 This software is intended for advanced users who have either worked directly with us or have been trained to use the system.
-If you'd like to use our software, but are unsure how, please contact us via the email at the bottom of the page.
+If you would like to use our software, but are unsure how, please contact us via the email at the bottom of the page.

-If you are going to attempt to use our software, it is free to use in its current state.
+This version of our software is free to use.
 However, this is subject to change in the future.
-Please note, this software is only part of the processing platform, and as such, you will need to set up a private server with our cloud processing system.
+Please note, this software is only part of the processing platform, and as such, requires the set up  of a private server with our cloud processing system.

 # Software Downloads